wistpotion/sturdy-webcomic-downloader/readme.md

 The simplest way to select the element is with an attribute selector.
 In this case the query selector would be `"[rel='next']"`.

 Now, if there is no unique attribute on the element, but there is one on a parent node, we can still select it using the `":nth-child(n)"` selector.
-This is what we are imagining:
+This is the situation we are imagining:

 ```html
 <nav class="cc-nav" role="navigation">
     <a href="https://comics.com/comic/001">&gt;</a>